-Experience the Wild West from the seat of the legendary Harley Davidson.
-Breathtaking scenery, whether desert or mountains, and exciting cities make this the 9 day journey of a lifetime.
+Experience the Wild West from the seat of the legendary Harley-Davidson.
 Take in the major attractions of the South-West such as Yosemite, Death Valley, San Francisco, Las Vegas, Los Angeles.
-When your ride across the Wild East comes to an end, you’ll have travelled over 1000 miles of road, and unforgettable sights, such as the California coastline via Big Sur on Highway #1, for the last leg of the tour.
+When your ride across the Wild East comes to an end, you’ll have traveled over 1000 miles of road, and unforgettable sights, such as the California coastline via Big Sur on Highway #1, for the last leg of the tour.

 Welcome to Las Vegas!
 We recommend arriving at the hotel a day early to explore Las Vegas and relax a bit before meeting your Tour Leaders.
 We will arrange a meeting time and place at the hotel for an orientation, and then it is off to pick up your bikes!
 Tonight you will have a chance to meet the rest of the group at the Welcome Dinner.
 Get some rest tonight, as tomorrow we start our journey through some of the most amazing scenery in the Wild West!